-You give written permission to the PHA to release the information on a time limited basis.
-The PHA needs to use the information in an eviction or termination proceeding, such as to evict your abuser or perpetrator or terminate your abuser or perpetrator from assistance under this program.
-A law requires the PHA or your landlord to release the information.
+- ☐ The PHA needs to use the information in an eviction or termination proceeding, such as to evict your abuser or perpetrator or terminate your abuser or perpetrator from assistance under this program. - ☐ A law requires the PHA or your landlord to release the information.